rydmike/rydmike.github.io/blog_flutter_linting.md

 The **lint** package includes excellent reasoning documentation for its lint rule choices in the source, allowing you to read and understand the author's rationale for the used choices.
 It also comes with a variant for packages, adding a few more useful rules for public packages.
 This is a good feature if you write packages.
 Some rules are not so useful, or even get in the way when you write applications, but are important when you write packages to help your package get a higher score on pub.dev.

 Out of the packaged linters **very_good_analysis**, enables the highest number of lint rules of the compared packaged linters.
 With 177 rules, or 87.2% of available lint rules enabled in package version 3.0.0, it is the most strict and pedantic of the compared packaged linters.
 The **lint** package is not far behind.
-With its 1.8.2 version, it is at 152 rules, or 74.9% of available lint rules enabled.
+With its 1.8.2 version, it is at 152 rules, or 74.9% of available linting rules enabled.

 Both packages track development of new Dart and Flutter lint rules well and are updated regularly.
 They both enable all critical and important rules.
 Both are excellent choices if you want stricter linting than Flutter offers out of the box, and don't want to track and maintain the used rule set yourself, and would rather just update a package dependency to update your linting game.

 If I would not use and prefer a custom setup, I might choose **very_good_analysis** over **lint**, mostly because it is stricter, and also because it is perhaps a bit more actively maintained.
-It for example adopted new Flutter 3 and Dart 2.17 linting rules quicker.
-The **lint** package is also very strict, just not the strictest, it tires to find the right balance between useful and annoying, this might fit your preferences better.
+It for example adopted new Flutter 3.0 and Dart 2.17 linting rules quicker.
+The **lint** package is also very strict, just not the strictest, it tries to find the right balance between useful and annoying, this might fit your preferences better.

 ### Flutter Repository

 I also find it interesting to follow what linting rules the Flutter SDK repository uses.
 During the past year there has been many new rules enabled in the Flutter SDK as well.
-Compared an older version 1.4.0 (September 10, 2021) of my comparison table, to the current version of it 2.0.0 (May 21, 2022), the Flutter repository (master channel) has gone from 129 enabled rules (67.2%), to 152 (74.9%) enabled lint rules.
+Comparing an older version 1.4.0 (September 10, 2021) of my comparison table, to the current version of it 2.0.0 (May 21, 2022), we see that the Flutter repository (master channel) has gone from 129 enabled rules (67.2%), to 152 (74.9%) enabled linting rules.

 An interesting choice it has always used, and that I personally like, is the `always_specify_types` rule.
 This makes code very verbose, thus few developers like it.
 Its advantage is that it makes reading unfamiliar code easier, especially e.g. on GitHub where you can't use the IDE to peek at the type information.

 ### Compare and Choose

 You can use my comparison table to compare Dart and Flutter default linting, to both past and currently popular linting packages, as well as the Flutter repository itself.
-See each rule they enable, and make your own preferred choice based on it.
+You can see each rule they enable, and make your own preferred choice based on the comparison.

-If you want to stay on top of your linting rule setup yourself, then do as I do, roll your own linting rule configuration!
-Mostly I do this to use even stricter lint rules than current package linters offer, and also to make the opinionated choices I prefer.
-Most lint packages on purpose avoid making any choice for you when it comes to highly opinionated personal preferences rules.
+If you want to stay on top of your linting rule setup yourself, then do as I do, roll your own linting rule configuration.
+Mostly I do this to use even stricter linting rules than current package linters offer, and also to make the opinionated choices I prefer.
+Most linting packages on purpose avoid making any choice for you when it comes to highly opinionated personal preferences rules.

 I also like the clean setup of enabling all rules in one file, by include all currently available rules and then only turning OFF the rules I don't use.
 This keeps the setup easy to maintain.
 Feel free to do the same **or** take the easy route and just use default [Flutter lints](https://pub.dev/packages/flutter_lints) or walk the narrow and strict path with [Very Good Analysis](https://pub.dev/packages/very_good_analysis) or [Lint](https://pub.dev/packages/lint).

 If you don't care about linting and tuning it yourself, the nice part is that a good basic linting setup is a part of Flutter.
-From Flutter version 2.5, and later you get a solid rule set enabled by default for new projects.
+From Flutter version 2.5, and later, you get a solid rule set enabled by default for new projects.
 It is a good move by the Flutter team to offer this.
-It means that eventually all Flutter projects will use solid linting rules by default, rules that will help improve the quality of produced Flutter apps and packages.
+It means that eventually all Flutter projects will use solid linting rules by default.
+Rules that will help improve the quality of produced Flutter apps and packages.
 Since we are now at Flutter 3.0, this goal has already been realized to a large degree.

 ## What Are the Rule Differences Between All These Packages?

-What are the lint rule differences between all these packages?
-That is a **very** good question.
+What are the linting rule differences between all these packages?
+That is a very good question.
 I guess I saved the most interesting part in this blog for last.
 I was very curious about this as well, so I went through **all** the lint settings for the following lint packages and setups:

 | Lint style   | Previous             |  % of rules | Used now | +/- | % of rules |
 | ----         | ----                   | ---- | ---- | ---- |  ---- |